Mihara/lotw-trust/README.md

-# lotw-trust
+# lotw-trust -- sign arbitrary files with your LoTW key and verify such signatures

 ⚠️ **WARNING** ⚠️

-This is highly experimental.
+This is an experimental program.

-Do not use this program for anything critical.
-Right now it's still very much an evening project waiting for feedback from people trying to use it.
-The text mode format in particular is probably not stable.

-Please experiment with it, that's the right word.
+Despite occasional enthusiastic comments, I have yet to see any bug reports, or even any reports from people trying to use it in the wild at all.
+As such, I reserve the right to change file formats if I decide this is beneficial or convenient, until version 1.0.0 strikes.

+As of this moment, this tool is feature complete.
+Now it needs to become bug-free, so please stress-test and torture it.

+Alternatively it could be completely forgotten as most innovations in this hobby are.
+It's not like radio didn't work without all that before.

 ## What is it?